-Label--gray to create a label with a lighter text color.
+Label--secondary to create a label with a subtler text color.
 This label is neutral in color and can be used in contexts where all you need to communicate is metadata, or where you want a label to feel less prominent compared with labels with stronger colors.